 In addition to the University's standard entry requirements, you should have:

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Media and Communications (including foundation year) BSc (Hons) Degree.
+If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Fashion Marketing and Journalism (including foundation year) BA (Hons) degree.

 Applicants with relevant professional qualifications or extensive professional experience will also be considered on a case by case basis.